kmmuntasir/atrium-tabs/ai-changelog.md

   - Added CSS for Toast component positioning in `src/App.css`.

 2024-07-30 10:00:00 - Implemented ATRIUM-0015: Added functionality to create new groups with manual name input in `src/components/GroupList.tsx` and integrated `uuid` for unique ID generation.
 Updated `GroupStorage.ts` for group persistence.
+2024-07-30 10:05:00 - Implemented ATRIUM-0016: Added functionality to save the current window's tabs as a new group in `src/components/GroupList.tsx`.
+Utilized `chrome.tabs` API and integrated with `TabStorage.ts` to persist tabs.